-The principle_of re is a presumption in favour of proposals for the extension of existing permanent dwellings will be supported.
-In the AONB and its setting particular regard will be given to the impact of proposals on the special qualities and natural beauty of the landscape in accordance with Policy_SP2.
+The principle of the extension of existing permanent dwellings will be supported.
+In the National Landscape and its setting particular regard will be given to the impact of proposals on the special qualities and natural beauty of the landscape in accordance with policy SP2.

-An extension, including alterations or erection of an outbuilding incidental to the enjoyment of the dwelling will be permitted where the proposal complies with all of the following criteria:
+An extension, including alterations or erection of an outbuilding will be permitted where the proposal complies with the following criteria:

 - a.
-The scale of the enlargement or outbuilding is clearly subservient to the original dwelling and is of a high quality design and in character with the existing dwelling; - b.
-It is of a high quality design, in accordance with Policy SP7, which conserves and enhances the character and local distinctiveness of the surrounding area in accordance with Policy SP8; - c.
-It does not harm the setting of the original existing dwelling, and the space occupied within the plot boundary, the local character, the historic or architectural interest of the dwelling and its setting within the wider landscape: - d.
+The scale of the enlargement or outbuilding is clearly subservient to the original dwelling; - b.
+It is of a high quality design, in accordance with policy SP7, which conserves and enhances the character and local distinctiveness of the surrounding area in accordance with policy SP8; - c.
+It does not harm the setting of the existing dwelling and the space occupied within the plot boundary; - d.
 It does not harm the historic and/or architectural interest of the existing dwelling; - e.
 The use of materials is appropriate within the local architectural context; - f.
-It is not overbearing or of a form which would be detrimental to the amenity of nearby residents by virtue of loss of outlook, daylight, sunlight and / or privacy in accordance with Policy DM31; - g.
-The windows are appropriate in terms of number, architectural style and type, position placement, size and proportion, extent of opening and need for obscure glazing; - h.
-It enables high quality amenity space to be retained, as set out in Policy DC30; and - Following construction of the extension, sufficient space is available for on-site vehicular parking in accordance with Policy DM44 in a way that does not detract from the character and appearance of the area; - j.
-It enables for the retention and provision of high quality useable private amenity space in accordance with Policy DM3231; - k.
-It would not result in adverse impacts on trees (including their roots and canopy spread) on and off site, in accordance with as set out in Policy DCM16.
-Trees should be retained where possible; and - I. The proposal conserves and enhances biodiversity, in accordance with as set out in Policy SP11.
+It is not overbearing or of a form which would be detrimental to the amenity of nearby residents by virtue of loss of outlook, daylight, sunlight and / or privacy in accordance with policy DM30; - g.
+The windows are appropriate in terms of number, architectural style and type, position, size and proportion, extent of opening and need for obscure glazing; - h.
+Following construction of the extension, sufficient space is available for on-site vehicular parking in accordance with policy DM44 in a way that does not detract from the character and appearance of the area: - i.
+It enables for the retention and provision of high quality useable private amenity space in accordance with policy DM30; - j.
+It would not result in adverse impacts on trees (including their roots and canopy spread) on and off site, in accordance with policy DM15.
+Trees should be retained where possible; and - k.
+The proposal conserves and enhances biodiversity, in accordance with policy SP11.

-Proposals for residential annexes will also need to be in accordance with Policy DM29.
+Proposals for residential annexes will also need to be in accordance with policy DM29.